Web3NL/motoko-book/src/advanced-concepts/async-programming.md

 - does not necessarily trigger new message sends
 - could be executed as part of the current message

-An `async*` function that only uses `await*` in its body to await futures of other `async*` functions (that also don't 'ordinarily' `await` in their body), is executed as a single message and is guaranteed to be atomic.
+An `async*` function that only uses `await*` in its body to await computations of other `async*` functions (that also don't 'ordinarily' `await` in their body), is executed as a single message and is guaranteed to be atomic.
 This means that either all `await*` expressions within a `async*` function are executed successfully or non of them have any effect at all.

 This is different form 'ordinary' `await` where each `await` triggers a new message and splits the function call into [several messages](#shared-functions-that-await).
 State changes from the current message are then committed each time a new `await` happens.